I rolled over in bed and now I feel Dizzy!

 They’re stuck rolling and falling -- being pulled around by gravity – and disturbing your sense of place in the world and creating difficulties with balance.

-You may even see the world jumping around with your eyes which can be even more disturbing.
+You may even see the world jumping around with your vision which can be even more disturbing.

 That happens because each of the 6 loops send signals to your eye muscles to correct for the perceived head motion.
 They’re supposed to work like a steady cam system.
-But now your eyes jump around uncontrollably during the periods you feel dizzy.
+But now your eyes jump around uncontrollably during the periods you feel dizzy because abnormal information about motion is being sent to the eye muscles.

 So what should you do?

-You could wait and see if the junk just randomly finds its way out by regular head motions through the day and night.
+You could wait and see if the junk just randomly finds its way out of a loop by regular head motions through the day and night.

 There’s not a predictive rule either to say how many days or weeks it will last.